shonhazan123/JS-Console-Game/README.md

 ## to Install watch this -> https://www.youtube.com/watch?v=AuCuHvgOeBY

-## Before you Start the project you will need to install Dependecis so in the terminal just writh " npm i " and it will fetch every thing you'll meed
+## Before you Start the project you will need to install Dependecis so in the terminal just write " npm i " and it will fetch every thing you'll meed